yasmine-messikh/yasmine-messikh/README.md

 resident curious cat and applied machine learning scientist @ [ada cx](https://www.ada.cx)

 In my free time, I'm interested in how embodied experience leaves traces in language—and how to make those traces computationally legible.
-This encompasses all the things we humans know through the body before they reach words: sensory texture, movement quality, attentional orientation, the felt structure of an experience.
+This encompasses all the things we humans know through our bodies before they reach words: sensory texture, movement quality, attentional orientation, the felt structure of an experience.
 I care about the formal and computational methods that make this kind of knowledge detectable and actionable to machines.

 This sits at the intersection of 4E cognition, phenomenology, perception, Laban/Bartenieff Movement Analysis (LBMA) and cognitive/computational linguistics.